MobinKhoramjoo/bulkseqviz/README.md

-# bulkseqvis: Streamlined Visualization for Bulk RNA-Seq Data
+# bulkseqviz: Streamlined Visualization for Bulk RNA-Seq Data

 **bulkseqvis** is an R package designed to simplify the downstream analysis and visualization of bulk RNA-sequencing data.
 Built on an S3 object-oriented framework, it wraps complex workflows, including normalization, differential expression (DESeq2), and dimensionality reduction (PCA, UMAP, t-SNE) into intuitive, one-line functions.